JoanneLin168/marioML/README.md

 Developing a program in python that can predict if the image inputted is Mario or not

 This is a joint project by Karolina Kowalska and Joanne Lin to gain experience in Machine Learning

+# Image Naming Scheme
+Images are to be put under images/character_name/